0xAlok/0xAlok/README.md

 - 🌱 I’m currently learning Openshift.
 - 👯 I’m looking to collaborate on open source projects.
 - 🤔 I’m looking for help with DevRel and all its shenanigans.
-- 💬 Ask me about DevOps and getting started with programming.
+- 💬 Ask me about DevOps & getting started with programming.